Cyber Threats

 Individuals and companies should take precautions to safeguard themselves, such as adopting strong passwords, updating software, and watching for unusual activities.
 Furthermore, having a response strategy in place is critical in a cyberattack.

-Prey can assist you in protecting yourself against cyber dangers.
-We provide a variety of device security solutions for both individuals and companies.
 Prey can help you keep connected devices and your important information safe and secure by providing device monitoring, anti-theft protection to prevent identity theft and to prevent data breaches, and remote wiping.

 FAQ